 To save time, you can microwave a potato, and it'll certainly cook, but it'll turn soft and mealy.
 It's faster, for sure, but the resulting sack of starch is scarcely worth the trouble.

-The baked potato technique described below involves baking the potato in the microwave for a few minutes, and then finishing it in the oven so that the skin gets nice and crisp.
-After all, a crispy skin is the most important part of a baked potato — apart from the butter and other toppings.
+Our baked potato technique involves baking the potato in the microwave for a few minutes, and then finishing it in the oven so that the skin gets nice and crisp.
+After all, a crispy skin is the most important part of a baked potato—apart from the butter and other toppings.

 What are the best potatoes for baking?